Skip to main content

 History Book

-The book of History of the New Testament is the book of Acts.
+The book of the History of the New Testament is the book of Acts.
 It is the fifth book of the NT, coming right after the Gospel books.
-And it tells us how the Church began as the apostles, especially Peter and Paul, fulfilled Christ’s commission in Acts 1-12 and 13-28 respectively.
+And it tells us how the Church began as the apostles, especially Peter and Paul, fulfilled Christ’s commission in Acts 1-12 and 13-28, respectively.

 Additionally, the book of Acts tells us how to become a Christian.